minhtran241/landstock-tkproject/README.md

 ### Drop All Tables

-To remove all tables from the database, utilize the [drop_tables.py script](https://github.com/minhtran241/landstock-tkproject/blob/main/scripts/drop_tables.py).
+To remove all tables from the database, utilize the [drop_tables.sh script](https://github.com/minhtran241/landstock-tkproject/blob/main/scripts/drop_tables.sh).
 This script aids in the clean-up and removal of existing tables.

 ```bash
 ./scripts/drop_tables.py